The link between food and cancer has been an inseparable part of oncological research since long ago.

 In fact, an American Cancer Society (ACS) study on nutrition and physical activity confirms the well-known adage—you are what you eat.
 Subsequently, foods packed with anti-cancer properties can have a deep impact both as prevention and as treatment of cancer.

-The following list introduces thirteen different foods proven to possess nutrients that protect healthy cells and ward against malignant ones.
+The following list introduces 13 different foods proven to possess nutrients that protect healthy cells and ward against malignant ones.

 And beans, specifically, are the fiber-packed champions.